 I work with SIEM’s, vulnerability scanners, triage incident response and log analysis and work with clients on how to improve their security posture and conclude whether or not a certain alert is a threat to their environment.

 What has been the best part of your Learning People experience?

 The people, the support, and the value in the exam package.
 With the unlimited retakes, mentoring sessions, and amazing support they provide – it’s a really cost-effective option compared to others on the market.

 How has your life changed from enrolling to right now?

 Allowed me to realise my goal of working in Cyber and changing industry.
 It’s a big step and scary investing that much time and money into something and there were times when finance was a big issue for me.
 But it’s a bigger risk to stay stagnant in an industry or role you’re not enjoying.

 What advice would you give to somebody who is thinking about enrolling with Learning People?

 Decide whether or not Cyber really is something you want to do or not.
 If it is, I would strongly Learning People.
 Get into the habit of studying every day, especially in the morning and before bed.
 Consistency is absolutely crucial.
-Look into cyber attacks, create a reliable LinkedIn network and reach out to others studying as well.
-Create a portfolio of your work, show off your certifications.
+Look into cyber-attacks, create a reliable LinkedIn network and reach out to others studying as well.
+Create a portfolio of your work, and show off your certifications.
 With enough guile, you will land a job in cyber security with no issues.
 Yes, the exams are hard.
 But you’re never alone.